oxequa/realize/README.md

     ```
     $ realize list
     ```
 - Build, Run and watch file changes.
-Realize will re-build and re-run your projects on each changes
+Realize will re-build and re-run your projects on each change.

     ```
     $ realize run
     ```

-    Fast run launches a project from his working directory without a config file
+    Fast run launches a project from its working directory without a config file

     ```
     $ realize fast
     ```

-    You can use many additional parameters with this command
+     The fast command supports the following custom parameters:

     ```
-    --build                -> Go build, if not specified takes "false"
+    --build                -> Enables the build
-    --bin                  -> Go intall, if not specified takes "true"
+    --nobin                -> Disables the installation
-    --run                  -> Go run, if not specified takes "true"
+    --norun                -> Disables the run
-    --fmt                  -> Go fmt, if not specified takes "true"
+    --nofmt                -> Disables the fmt (go fmt)
-    --config               -> If there is a config file with a project for the current directory take that configuration
+    --config               -> Take the defined settings if exist a config file
     ```

 #### Config file example